-(2) An independent director of a Bank may only serve as such for a maximum cumulative term of nine (9) years.
+- (2) An independent director of a Bank may only serve as such for a maximum cumulative term of nine (9) years.
 After which, the independent director shall be perpetually barred from serving as independent director in the same BSFI, but may continue to serve as regular director.
-The nine (9) year maximum cumulative term for independent directors shall be reckoned from 2012.
+The nine (9) year maximum cumulative term for independent directors shall be reckoned from 2012. - (3) An independent director is a person who, apart from shareholdings and fees received from the corporation, is independent of management and free from any business or other relationship which could, or could reasonably be perceived to materially interfere with the exercise of independent judgment in carrying out the responsibilities as a director.